-- Select the object that you want to animate -- you can select any object on a slide although animation works best on text and shapes.
+- Select the object that you want to animate.
+You can select any object on your slide.
+We created and selected a shape.

-- For PowerPoint 2007 users, make sure that the shape is still selected, then activate the Animations tab of the Ribbon -- next click the Custom Animation button to bring up a task pane of the same name that you can see in Figure 1.
+- For PowerPoint 2007 users, make sure that the shape is still selected.
+Then, activate the Animations tab of the Ribbon.
+Next, click the Custom Animation button to bring up a Task Pane of the same name, as shown in Figure 1, below.

 Figure 1: Custom Animation

-- Click the Add Effect button in the task pane -- this brings up a flyout menu that lists animation types available in PowerPoint -- choose the Motion Paths option as shown in Figure 2.
+- Click the Add Effect button in the Task Pane to bring up the flyout menu that lists animation types available in PowerPoint.
+Choose the Motion Paths option, as shown in Figure 2, below.

 Figure 2: Motion Paths

-- This brings up another flyout menu -- choose any of the options available, or choose the More Motion Paths option to bring up the Add Motion Path dialog box that you can see in Figure 3.
+- Doing so brings up another flyout menu.
+Choose any of the options available, or choose the More Motion Paths option to bring up the Add Motion Path dialog box, as shown in Figure 3, below.

 Figure 3: Add Motion Path dialog box

-Motion Path Animations in PowerPoint 2013 for Windows - Getting Started
+Getting Started with Motion Path Animations in PowerPoint 2010 for Windows

-Motion Path Animations in PowerPoint 2011 for Mac -- Getting Started
+Getting Started with Motion Path Animations in PowerPoint 2011 for Mac

-Motion Path Animations in PowerPoint 2010 for Windows - Getting Started
+Getting Started with Motion Path Animations in PowerPoint 2013 for Windows